This article was published in Australian Dictionary of Biography, Volume 12, (MUP), 1990

 This is a shared entry with Margaret Windeyer

-Mary Elizabeth Windeyer (1837?-1912), suffrage campaigner, and Margaret Windeyer (1866-1939), librarian, were mother and daughter.
-Mary was baptized on 2 April 1837 at Buxted, Sussex, England, second daughter of nine children of Rev. Robert Thorley Bolton, a clergyman of the Church of England, and his wife Jane Martha, née Ball.
+Mary Elizabeth Windeyer (1836-1912), suffrage campaigner, and Margaret Windeyer (1866-1939), librarian, were mother and daughter.
+Mary was baptized on 2 April 1837 at Buxted, Sussex, England, second daughter of eleven children of Rev. Robert Thorley Bolton, a clergyman of the Church of England, and his wife Jane Martha, née Ball.
 The Boltons arrived in Sydney in the Strathfieldsaye on 25 July 1839.
 Mary spent her childhood at Hexham where she married (Sir) William Charles Windeyer on 31 December 1857.
 Between 1859 and 1876 nine children were born of the marriage, the third daughter dying in infancy.
 During bouts of ill health, Mary took her children to stay with her mother-in-law at Tomago.
 Both women were devout; both offered William political advice.

 Initially directing her philanthropy towards saving infant life, in 1874 Mary supported a foundling hospital—to 'remove temptation to infanticide'—and its reorganization in 1875 as a home (later Infants' Home, Ashfield) for destitute and homeless new mothers, provided they remained in residence to breastfeed their babies.
 For older children in need of care, she favoured 'boarding out' from orphanages, a system which her friend Caroline Emily Clark had begun in South Australia.
 William Windeyer's report on public charities reflected Mary's views.
 Their friendship with (Sir) Henry Parkes helped Mary's lobbying and facilitated a grant for an experimental 'cottage home'.
 The campaign concluded with the passage of the State Children Relief Act (1881) and the establishment of a board to oversee the fostering of children from the colony's orphanages; Mary Windeyer was a board-member (1881-86 and 1889-97).
 In 1886 she and William visited England.